Get an in-depth look at the PCB layers in Fusion and understand how they help you track design data without cluttering your canvas.

 Layer 1 : Top

-Internal PCB layers are frequently used as reference layers, which greatly enhance signal integrity on critical traces by providing dedicated ground and power planes.”
+Internal PCB layers are frequently used as reference layers.
+These greatly enhance signal integrity on critical traces by providing dedicated ground and power planes.
+Internal layers are often used to create ground planes, which help reduce noise and improve signal integrity, especially in high-frequency designs.

-If you plan to design a multilayer PCB, how you orgranzie the top/bottom and middle layers will be slightly different than expected.
+If you plan to design a multilayer PCB, how you orgranzie the top/bottom and middle layers will be slightly different.
 For example, creating a 4-layer board won’t just use layers 1, 2, 3, and 4.
 Instead, Fusion will use Layers 1 (top), 2, 15, and 16 (bottom) to bring it all together.

 Layer 16: Bottom